KWalker-1/Dealership-database/README.md

 # Dealership-database
-This repository contains the SQL scripts to set up and populate a database for managing a dealership's operations.
+This repository contains the MySQL scripts to set up and populate a database for managing a dealership's operations.
 The database includes tables for storing information about customers, employees, vehicles, sales, and more.

 ## Overview